 Because of the rarity of this gene (CDH1), I am part of a clinical study at the National Institutes of Health in Bethesda Maryland.
 And, after an endoscopy with stomach mapping procedure in December 2018, I found out I have stage 1 cancerous cells (poorly differentiated carcinoma with signet ring cell features) residing within the lining of my stomach.
 I am grateful this cancer was found, because diffuse gastric cancer is very difficult to find via screening techniques - it doesn't form a tumor like other gastric cancers, very rarely causes any symptoms until the cancer has already progressed, and is very aggressive and deadly.

 Quoting my doctor after my first endoscopy and biopsies procedure, "It is like finding a needle in a haystack.
 And, we found it!"
 This left me with two options: 1) Have a total gastrectomy (yes, you read that correctly, have my entire stomach removed to hopefully cure me and prevent further gastric cancer); or 2) Wait and see, while having screening biopsies taken every 6 months.
 And, keep in mind screening is very unreliable with this type of cancer.
 Having already dealt with advanced cancer once, I chose option #1.
 I had my total gastrectomy performed on September 12, 2019 at the National Institutes of Health.
-I am still waiting on the official pathology reports.
+Surgical pathology showed, "Stomach, total gastrectomy: Signet ring cell adenocarcinoma,

 Before my total gastrectomy, I went a little crazy with food, and I started the hashtag: #mystomachbucketlist on social media to document some of my food endeavors.
 I will now shift those accounts back to healing, and relearning how to eat following surgery.
 Feel free to follow along on Instagram and/or Facebook (links below).